nikhil1320/Ecommerce-sales-analysis/README.md

 1. Data Ingestion & Cleaning (Python)

-Load and explore the dataset.
+- Load and explore the dataset.

-Handle missing values, remove duplicates, and correct data types.
+- Handle missing values, remove duplicates, and correct data types.

-Remove invalid entries (e.g., negative quantities or prices).
+- Remove invalid entries (e.g., negative quantities or prices).

-Generate a cleaned dataset for further analysis.
+- Generate a cleaned dataset for further analysis.

 2. Exploratory Data Analysis (Excel)

-Export relevant data from SQL to Excel.
+- Export relevant data from SQL to Excel.

-Create pivot tables and charts for:
+- Create pivot tables and charts for:

-Monthly/quarterly sales trends.
+- Monthly/quarterly sales trends.

-Geographic distribution of customers.
+- Geographic distribution of customers.

-Performance by product categories.
+- Performance by product categories.

-Highlight key insights such as seasonality and top customer segments
+-  Highlight key insights such as seasonality and top customer segments

 3. Exploratory Data Analysis & Visualization (Power BI)

-Power BI Dashboard Highlights:
+- Power BI Dashboard Highlights:

-Sales Metrics: Total sales, quantity sold, number of customers, and average order value.
+-  Sales Metrics: Total sales, quantity sold, number of customers, and average order value.

-Sales Trends: Quarterly sales growth with a clear upward trend in Q4.
+-  Sales Trends: Quarterly sales growth with a clear upward trend in Q4.

-Top Sales by Country: The United Kingdom leads in sales, followed by the Netherlands, Ireland, Germany, and France.
+-  Top Sales by Country: The United Kingdom leads in sales, followed by the Netherlands, Ireland, Germany, and France.

-Top-Selling Products: Identifies high-performing products based on sales volume.
+-  Top-Selling Products: Identifies high-performing products based on sales volume.

-Customer Distribution: Shows the concentration of customers across different countries, with the UK having the largest customer base.
+-  Customer Distribution: Shows the concentration of customers across different countries, with the UK having the largest customer base.

 4. Predictive Modeling (Machine Learning)

-Build a classification model to predict repeat purchases.
+-  Build a classification model to predict repeat purchases.

-Split data into training and testing sets.
+-  Split data into training and testing sets.

-Train models like Logistic Regression, Random Forest
+-  Train models like Logistic Regression, Random Forest

-Evaluate performance using accuracy, precision, recall, and F1-score.
+-  Evaluate performance using accuracy, precision, recall, and F1-score.

 Deliverables

-Python Scripts/Jupyter Notebooks for data cleaning, analysis, and modeling.
+-  Python Scripts/Jupyter Notebooks for data cleaning, analysis, and modeling.

-Power BI Dashboard with interactive visualizations.
+-  Power BI Dashboard with interactive visualizations.

-Logistic Regression and RandomForest for training model
+-  Logistic Regression and RandomForest for training model

 Installation & Usage

 Prerequisites

-Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, SQLAlchemy)
+-  Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, SQLAlchemy)

-SQL Database (SQLite/PostgreSQL)

-Power BI (for visualization and dashboards)
+-  Power BI (for visualization and dashboards)